UoB-COMSM0166/2025-group-13/README.md

 As we filled in the Onion diagram, we realised that this game will have an impact beyond the deadline for the report.
 Just as we looked to previous students’ work for inspiration, future students will look to ours.
 In the future, our game’s impact could expand to new stakeholders, including product owners, financial advisors, and marketing and SEO experts in the inner circle alone.

-The article “Stakeholders Without Tears: Understanding Project Sociology by Modeling Stakeholders” by Ian Alexander and Suzanne Robertson helped us understand the impact of our own role changes within the group.
+The article “Stakeholders Without Tears: Understanding Project Sociology by Modeling Stakeholders” by Ian Alexander and Suzanne Robertson[^1] helped us understand the impact of our own role changes within the group.
 For us, changing roles created a more balanced sense of shared ownership of our product.

 ## Use Case Diagram and Specifications